sgshulman/DGEM/README.md

 ## References

-1. <a name="elmegreen1997"></a>Elmegreen, B.G., 1997.
+1. <a name="elmegreen1997"></a>Elmegreen B.G., 1997.
 Intercloud structure in a turbulent fractal interstellar medium.
 Astrophys.
 J. **477**, 196–203.
-2. <a name="geuzaine2009"></a>Geuzaine, C. and  Remacle, J.-F., 2009.
+1. <a name="geuzaine2009"></a>Geuzaine C. and  Remacle J.-F., 2009.
 Gmsh: a three-dimensional finite element mesh generator with built-in pre- and post-processing facilities.
 International Journal for Numerical Methods in Engineering, **79**(11), 1309-1331.
-3. <a name="henyey1941"></a>Henyey, L.G. and Greenstein, J.L., 1941.
+1. <a name="henyey1941"></a>Henyey L.G. and Greenstein J.L., 1941.
 Diffuse radiation in the Galaxy.
 Astrophys.
 J. **93**, 70-83.
+1. <a name="kurosawa2006"></a> Kurosawa R., Harries T. J., and Symington N. H., 2006.
+On the formation of Hα line emission around classical T Tauri stars.
+MNRAS **370**, 580-596.
-4. <a name="safier1993a"></a>Safier, P. N., 1993a.
+1. <a name="safier1993a"></a>Safier P. N., 1993a.
 Centrifugally Driven Winds from Protostellar Disks.
 I. Wind Model and Thermal Structure.
 Astrophys.
 J. **408**, 115.
-5. <a name="safier1993b"></a>Safier, P. N., 1993b.
+1. <a name="safier1993b"></a>Safier P. N., 1993b.
 Centrifugally Driven Winds from Protostellar Disks.
 II.
 Forbidden-Line Emission in T Tauri Stars.
 Astrophys.
 J. **408**, 148.
-6. <a name="shulman2018"></a>Shulman, S.G., 2018.
+1. <a name="shulman2018"></a>Shulman S.G., 2018.
 Three-dimensional heuristic radiation transfer method based on enumeration using the directions grid.
 Astronomy and Computing **24**, 104–116.
-7. <a name="white1979"></a>White, R.L., 1979.
+1. <a name="white1979"></a>White R.L., 1979.
 Polarization in reflection nebulae.
 I. Scattering properties of interstellar grains.
 Astrophys.
 J. **229**, 954-961.